aniket-mish/dataiku-mlops/README.md

-This project aims to make your MLOps pipeline for Dataiku projects simple.
+Reusable component in the MLOps toolbox for Dataiku projects.